BillyBunn/data-structures-and-algorithms/code-challenges/401/fizzBuzzTree/README.md

 The time efficiency is therefore `O(n)`.

 #### Space
-Because our algorithim is a recursive solution, the callstack builds up as the tree is traveresed depth-first.
+Because our algorithim is a recursive solution, the callstack builds up as the tree is traversed depth-first.
 The biggest the callstack will ever be depends on the depth (or height) of the tree.

 The space efficiency is therefore `O(h)`, where `h` is the height of the tree.